adelmonte/Simple_Package_Manager/README.md

 **Dependency analysis** - See what depends on what, find orphaned packages, and understand removal impact before you commit

+**Hook manager** - View, create, edit, and manage ALPM hooks with full CRUD operations for user hooks and read-only access to system hooks

+**Pacnew/Pacsave manager** - Find and resolve .pacnew and .pacsave files with diff previews and bulk actions

 **Interactive configuration** - Edit pacman.conf options and manage repositories without opening a text editor

 ## Installation